Deploying Node-RED on Kubernetes with Persistent Storage and Data Synchronization

 Applying the Change Across Nodes

-), we replicate this permission setup on each node.
+To maintain consistency and ensure our scripts run smoothly across all nodes (kube1, kube2, and kube3), we replicate this permission setup on each node.
 This harmonizes our environment, ensuring that wherever our Node-RED synchronization script runs, it does so with the necessary permissions to interact with MicroK8s effectively.

 Verifying the Setup

-.
+After adding pi to the microk8s group, we verify that the user can execute MicroK8s commands without sudo.
 This test ensures our setup is correct and our scripts can run as intended:

 microk8s kubectl get nodes